New COVID-19 ICD-10 Codes Effective January 1, 2021

-The following codes will go into effect on January 1, 2021:
+The following COVID ICD-10 Codes will go into effect on January 1, 2021:

-- J12.82 Pneumonia due to coronavirus disease 2019 – To avoid potential under recording of pneumonia due to COVID-19.
+New Pneumonia ICD 10 Code Change: J12.82 Pneumonia due to coronavirus disease 2019 – To avoid potential under-recording of pneumonia due to COVID-19.

 The prior changes around COVID-19 code assignment left confusion due to changes in guidance from the interim guidance issued in April 2020 to the release of the official ICD-10-CM coding guidelines effective October 1, 2020.
 Here are a few key items to keep in mind:

-- These guidelines and conventions related to COVID-19 will not be found in the Chapter 22 specifics even though the code is found there, but rather in Chapter 1 of the official guidelines with other infectious diseases.
+These ICD-10 code guidelines and conventions related to COVID-19 will not be found in the Chapter 22 specifics even though the code is found there, but rather in Chapter 1 of the official guidelines with other infectious diseases.

-Home health agencies should contact their EMR vendors to make sure the new expedited codes will be updated in the clinical and billing software applications in time for the January 1 roll out.
+Home health agencies should contact their EMR vendors to make sure the new expedited COVID ICD-10 Codes will be updated in the clinical and billing software applications in time for the January 1 roll out.
 Individuals responsible for code assignment should make sure they understand the guidelines and conventions related to assignment of these new codes.
 Here are a few tips for ICD-10 coding for COVID-19:

 Coders cannot assign COVID-19 U07.1 for “suspected”, “possible” or “inconclusive” terminology.
 In this case assign the appropriate signs and symptoms.